invariantlabs-ai/invariant/README.md

 When using AI agents that generate and execute code, a whole new set of security challenges arises.
 For instance, unsafe code may be generated, or the agent may be actively tricked into executing malicious code, which in turn extracts secrets or private data, such as proprietary code, passwords, or other access credentials.

-For example, this policy rule detects if an agent made a request to an untrusted URL (for instance, to read the project documentation) and then executes code that relies on the `os` module:
+For example, this policy rule detects if an agent made a request to an untrusted URL (for instance, to read the project documentation) and then executes code that relies on the `os` module ([Open example in Playground](https://playground.invariantlabs.ai/#3)):

 ```python
 # in Policy.from_string: